 Warranty Period Through Our Authorized Servicers, We Will: The Consumer Will Be Responsible For: FULL ONE YEAR WARRANTY One year from original purchase date.
+Pay all costs for repairing or replacing any parts of this appliance which prove to be defective in materials of workmanship.
 Costs of service calls that are listed under NORMAL RESPONSIBILITIES OF THE CONSUMER.
 UNLIMITED WARRANTY (Applicable to the State of Alaska) Time periods listed above.
 All of the provisions of the full warranties above and the exclusions listed below apply.
 Costs of the technician's travel to the home and any costs for pick up and delivery of the appliance required because of service.